 It’s very exciting perspective but calling him the “right guy” seems a little underwhelming in my estimation.
 Maybe, I’m over ambitious.
 Maybe, I’m pessimistic.
 Maybe, I’m just an idiot.

-Topics: Javier Saviola
+Tags: Javier Saviola